 I Indulge in a Guilt-Free Way

-I can’t not shop.
+Not shopping isn’t really an option for me.
 I am, after all, a woman with a career in an office where people have to dress a certain way.
-I set a clothing budget for the year (around $1800) and I get the things I need for this amount over the course of the year.
+So I set a clothing budget for the year (around $1800) and I get the things I need for this amount over the course of the year.
 Some months I spend a lot, some months not at all, but this allows me to get a few new things each season without feeling guilty.

 I Try Not to “Shop my Emotions”